bparanj/Essential-TDD/book/KindlePublishing/rails4quickly/lesson_5.markdown

 <%= link_to 'New Article', new_article_path %>
 ```

+\newpage

 ### Step 3 ###

 Reload the page http://localhost:3000/articles in the browser.

+![New Article Link](./figures/new_article_link.png)

 The hyperlink for creating a new article will now be displayed.

-![New Article Link](./figures/new_article_link.png)
+\newpage

 ### Step 4 ###

-Right click on the browser and click 'View Page Source', you will see 'New Article' link pointing to the resource "/articles/new".
+Right click on the browser and click 'View Page Source'.

 ![View Page Source](./figures/view_page_source)

+You will see 'New Article' link pointing to the resource "/articles/new".

+\newpage

 ### Step 5 ###